rjjfox/rjjfox.github.io/_projects/2021-01-31-disaster-response-classification-api.md

 Choosing a faster model, I was able to spend more time tuning hyperparameters, bringing the model's F1 score to 65%.

 ![Label page example ><]({{site.baseurl}}/assets/img/disaster-label-page.jpg){: width=90%}
+_Example message from the training data and the result of the classifier_

 ## The Application